Skip to content

 Illustration explaining independent and dependent patent claims

+The average utility patent has 15 to 25 claims.
+The USPTO base filing fee covers 3 independent claims and 20 total claims; each additional independent claim costs $100 to $240 extra depending on entity size.
 Claims are the most important part of your patent application.
-Not the drawings, not the written description, not the title.
-The claims define the legal boundary of your protection.
+They define the legal boundary of your protection.
 Everything else in the application exists to support them.

 If you read a granted patent, scroll to the end.
 That is where the claims live.
 Each claim is a single sentence (sometimes a very long one) that describes a specific combination of structural features.
 If a competing product includes all the features listed in one of your claims, it infringes.
 If it is missing even one feature, it does not.